 - I play basketball with my friends

 我跟我的朋友打篮球。(Wǒ gēn wǒde péngyou dǎ lánqiú.)

-At GoEast, we believe mistakes and accents are a sign of your bravery, and there is no short-cut!
-Now that you understand these fixes, keep practicing with your teachers until the correct ones stick and become so natural.
+And that’s it!
+Mandarin is not an easy language.
+At GoEast Mandarin, we believe mistakes and accents are a sign of your bravery, and there are no shortcuts!
+Now that you understand how to fix these beginner mistakes, keep practicing with your teachers until the correct ones stick, and become natural when speaking Chinese.
+Beg